-The opening to the Atlantic from this “end of the earth” place (and not the Breton drizzle ; just a legend) gave her the desire to discover the rest of the world.
+The opening to the Atlantic from this “end of the earth” (and not the Breton drizzle : just a legend) gave her the desire to discover the rest of the world.

 Solène is a globetrotter and likes to travel for several months, mainly around Asia with her family.
 Whilst travelling she discovers new colors, new flavors, new characters, scenery, settings and architectures.
 We can find all of these things in her illustrations.

 Solène fell in love with Asia around 15 years ago.
-Since that moment, she likes to spend about 3 months a year in Asia with her family.
+Since that moment, she likes to spend about 3 months of the year in Asia with her family.

 They hop between India, Vietnam, Thailand and the Philippines.